contrast-zone/t-rewriter.js/README.md

     Abbreviations: s=start, a=add1, f=finish, h=halt

-Symbols `0` and `1` denote binary digits, while the letter symbols carry on informations about the head position and the current state. `#` symbol is used to determine the beginning and the end of tape operating range.
-If we, for example supply a starting phrase `# s 1 0 1 #` (this is starting setup of the tape and the machine showing a decimal number 5) as a part of the above grammar, it would be sufficient to correctly parse only the sequence `# 1 1 0 h #` (this is setup of the tape and the machine after halting, showing a decimal number 6), which represents exactly the starting phrase incremented by one.
-Inputting all the other binary digits combinations to this grammar reports a parsing failure.
+Symbols `0` and `1` denote binary digits, while the letter symbols carry on information about the head position and the current state. `#` symbol is used to determine the beginning and the end of tape operating range.
+If we, for example supply a starting phrase `# s 1 0 0 1 #` (this is starting setup of the tape and the machine showing a decimal number 9) as a part of the above grammar, that would be sufficient to correctly parse specific sequence `# 1 0 1 0 h #` (this is ending setup of the tape and the machine after halting, showing a decimal number 10), which represents exactly the starting phrase incremented by one.
+Inputting any other binary digit combinations to this grammar reports a parsing failure.

 #### 3.1.2. pseudocode 1